 - “The ancient image of the Pietà that used to stay on the altar of the Fiammetta now of the Cavalletti”.

 The previous altarpiece was a Pietà painted by Jacopo Torni called the Indigo about a century before.
 Curiosity: the Fiammetta to which the document refers was Fiammetta Cassini, famous Tuscan courtesan stationed in Rome and known for her ties with Cesare Borgia.
-In short, the overly pious Cavalletti bought an altar whose previous patronage belonged to a courtesan and adorned it with a masterpiece depicting a colleague of hers
+In short, the overly pious Cavalletti bought an altar whose previous patronage belonged to someone who today we would call an escort

 - “I am working for the indulgence of priests who celebrate in the chapel of His Highness, whose paintings we must think when the painters will make up their minds, nor hope for the next feast of the Holy Nativity”